About Teen Alcohol Poisoning

 - 5 ounces (of wine (about 12 percent alcohol)

 - 1.5 ounces of 80-proof hard liquor (about 40 percent alcohol)

 Mixed drinks may contain more than one serving of alcohol and take even longer to metabolize.

 Most experts define a lethal dose of alcohol at about .4 percent, or about four times the current legal limit in most states.
-However, there are many cases in which death occurred from alcohol poisoning at much lower levels.
-For a 100-pound teenager drinking very quickly, it would require about 8 to 10 drinks in an hour to reach the lethal level.
+However, there are many cases in which death has occurred from alcohol poisoning at much lower levels.
+For a 100-pound teenager drinking very quickly, about eight to 10 drinks in an hour would be required in order to reach a lethal level.

 - Blue-tinged skin or pale skin